- 2nd and 4th Thursday of each month

 - Town Hall - 404 6th St. Georgetown, CO

 What is the Design Review Commission (DRC)?

 The history and architecture of Georgetown are recognized as nationally significant in the preservation of American history by the 1966 designation of the Georgetown Silver Plume National Historic Landmark District.
-For this reason, Georgetown residents believe that its historical heritage and resources should be protected and designs for alterations and new construction should be compatible with historic structures.
-Design Review Guidelines, administered by the Town-appointed DRC, is the primary regulatory tool the Town has chosen to protect its historical heritage and resources.
+Georgetown’s residents believe that its historical heritage and resources should be protected and designs for alterations and new construction should be compatible with historic structures.
+Design Review Guidelines, administered by the Town-appointed DRC, are the primary regulatory tool the Town has chosen to protect its historical heritage and resources.

-Book 3 Guidelines for the Millsite, Meadows and Gateway Design Districts
+Book 3 - Millsite, Meadow and Gateway Design District

 The Document Center provides easy access to public documents.
 Click on one of the categories below to see related documents or use the search function.

 Documents sorted by SEQ in Ascending Order within category